Please note that Tapas no longer supports Internet Explorer.

 It only took about five minutes for Edmund to find his room.

 Last night, while Edmund had been attending the formal welcome banquet, his loyal bodyguard was supposed to be having a drink with the upper servants and getting acquainted with the Steward and Head Housekeeper.
-He was to gauge the level of control that the Marquess and his family were able to exert over the staff, hopefully identifying some possible sources of information.
-At the very least, he could convince them that he was a simple-minded and pleasant-natured knight they did not need to be wary around, so they would let down their guard enough to drop some gossip.
+While gauging the level of control that the Marquess and his family were able to exert over the staff, hopefully, he would also be able to identify some possible sources of information.
+At the very least, he could sell them his identity as a simple-minded and pleasant-natured knight so they would let down their guard enough to drop some gossip.

 “So do I owe Baldrick twenty gold pieces now?”
 The man gave the bed that Edmund obviously hadn’t slept in a pointed look.
 “You know I placed that bet, counting on your legendary self-control.
 If you’ve decided to give up right away and marry the girl, you didn’t need to drag me down here.”
 He turned his disgruntled gaze back to his friend again.
 “Though I never thought you would skip straight to the wedding night.
 You could have at least warned me last night so I could have gotten a decent night’s sleep rather than skulking around this sprawling heap of stones looking for you.
 I expected to find you locked up in some room or other, but here you are, no worse for wear, after staying out all night.
 Not your usual style at all.”
 This time, his friend’s look held a glint of humor.
 “Unless, of course, you’ve changed your stance on ‘fraternization’?”
 The young Duke’s stance on the opposite sex had become a source of concern for those who depended on the House of Drake.
 Servants and vassals alike hoped that he would settle down and produce an heir or two soon.

 With two of the Cardinal families whittled down to single heirs, and the Thorne’s heir showing no signs of becoming a Spirit Master, the kingdom at large was becoming uneasy.
-Edmund was still young, and he had only recently taken up the responsibilities of ruling the North, but he knew that he would soon face an immense amount of pressure to marry and pass on the Drake bloodline.
+Edmund was still young, and he had only recently taken up the responsibilities of ruling the North, but he knew that the pressure to marry and pass on the Drake bloodline would only increase.
+If the Rivenscar Kingdom didn't outlaw polygamy, he was sure the Council of Elders would have already set up a harem for him and turned him out like a prize stud.

 He wouldn’t let others’ plots play out as they wish.

 He sighed at that glint of humor in his friend’s eyes.
-Knowing that his loyal friend had probably been up all night sneaking down passages looking for him, Edmund felt a small pang of guilt over falling for such an obvious trap.
+Knowing that his loyal friend had probably been up all night sneaking down passages searching in an effort to save him from himself, Edmund felt a small pang of guilt over falling for such an obvious trap.
 “If you had thought to warn me about the drugged wine, I would have made sure that you slept soundly.”
 His self-mocking tone was meant to reassure his friend that he wasn’t overly concerned.
 While he may have stepped into the trap, he was fairly sure that it hadn’t sprung in the way that the southerners expected.

 The other man’s response was immediate.
 Edmund raised an amused eyebrow at the curses that spewed from the knight.
 Settling in the armchair across from Arthur, he leaned back and closed his eyes for a moment.
 If only he could remember more of what had happened.

 Barely a year ago, he had presided over his father’s funeral.
 The following months had him solidifying his dominion over the North with the ruthless precision of a true Drake.
-Edmund had prided himself on being a Drake, through and through.
 He was known for his calm, strategic mind.
 Being in control was the same as breathing to him.

 He quickly filled his friend in on everything he could remember from the banquet last night.
 When he reached the point in the retelling where the effects of the drug began to take hold and its purpose made clear, his friend couldn’t help but interrupt.